Oky-period-tracker/periodtracker/deplyment.md

 If it is inactive, enable it

+> Make sure you have allowed access to the droplet via SSH before enabling the firewall, otherwise you will be locked out of the droplet.
+If that happens you will need to destroy the droplet and create a new one.

 ```bash
 sudo ufw enable
 ```

-If you check the status again, you should see that your IP address is listed and is allowed via port 5432.
+If you check the status again, you should see a list showing that the droplet is accessible via OpenSSH and port 5432 via your IP address.

 Changing postgres config files